FanchenBao/probe_request_injection/readme.md

 ### Example 1: modify txpower

-Suppose your WiFi chip (wlan1) is stuck with country code GB (see [Solution](https://github.com/FanchenBao/probe_request_injection#solution) for how you can tell which country your WiFi chip is stuck with), which has txpower capped at 20 dBm.
+Suppose your WiFi chip (wlan1) is stuck to country code GB (see [Solution](https://github.com/FanchenBao/probe_request_injection#solution) regarding how you can tell which country your WiFi chip is stuck to), which has txpower capped at 20 dBm.
 You want to modify txpower to 30 and 40 dBm.
-Here are two scripts to help you achieve your goal.
+Here are the scripts to help you achieve your goal.

 1. Modify regulatory database